 Becoming a mentor

 Any teacher who wishes to become a mentor for a PRT moving to full registration should participate in a VIT-approved mentoring program.

 The Effective Mentoring Program (EMP) is a two-day professional learning program of the skills and knowledge fundamental to mentoring, and knowledge about the provisional to full registration process.
 Participants explore the practice of mentoring and how mentoring can support new teachers to improve their teaching practice.

-While teachers from all sectors are welcome to register for the Effective Mentoring Program, VIT has been working closely with Melbourne Archdiocese Catholic Schools (MACS), Sandhurst Diocese, Ballarat Diocese, Sale Diocese and Independent Schools Victoria (ISV) to extend the reach of other mentoring programs across Victoria.
+While teachers from all sectors are welcome to register for the Effective Mentoring Program, VIT has been working closely with Melbourne Archdiocese Catholic Schools (MACS), Catholic Education Sandhurst, Diocese of Ballarat Catholic Education, Diocese of Sale Catholic Education and Independent Schools Victoria (ISV) to extend the reach of other mentoring programs across Victoria.